its4zahoor/tic-tac-toe/README.md

 Share the screenshots and logs (box indexes) steps in the issues.
 1. Play the game on the link above.
 2. Select "Play with AI" and try to win
-3. Select "Robot moves first" and try to win
+3. Select "AI moves first" and try to win
-4. Unselect "Robot moves first" and try to win
+4. Unselect "AI moves first" and try to win

 Will be glad to fix any edge cases.
 - Share a screenshot